wentasah/ros-direnv/README.md

 Manage [ROS][] workspace environment via [direnv][].

 Do you always forget to source `install/local_setup.bash`?
+Do you hate switching to another terminal for running `colcon`?
 This project does it for you.
 It relies on [direnv][], which automatically sets the environment based on the `.envrc` file in the current or upper directory.

 ## Getting started